All about the Thailand-EU Voluntary Partnership Agreement

 Thailand is a regional manufacturing hub for wood products.
 While importing large amounts of its high quality timbers, it is also the world's largest producer of rubberwood products.
 The country is an important supplier of wood furniture and other timber products to consumer markets in Asia such as China, Japan and South Korea.
 Timber trade with the EU was worth USD 267 million in 2014, while export of all wood and paper products (including furniture) totalled USD 4,384 million.

-VPA negotiations formally started in 2013 but, due to political instability in the country, stalled soon after, though technical work continued.
-The first formal VPA negotiation session took place in June 2017.
+The formal VPA process between the Government of Thailand and the EU started in late 2013.
+After preparatory technical work, the first official negotiations took place in June 2017.
 The Ministry of Natural Resources and Environment is the lead ministry in the VPA negotiations.